BETTER HEALTH STARTS HERE, NATURALLY!

 Cardiomyopathy.
 Schizendra has been shown to improve cardiac function when facing cardiomyopathy when used with digoxin.
 In one study, symptoms of the disease were lessened and there were no side effects when participants used digoxin plus Schizendra in a product called Sheng Mei.

 Insomnia, restless legs syndrome, stress, depression, fatigue, and excessive sweating.
 Schizandrin, gamma-schizandrin, deoxyschizandrin, and schizandra are active compounds in Schizendra that help to relieve emotional and physical depression and reverse depression of the central nervous system.
-Animal studies have found that schisandra increases sleeping time when used with the sleep-inducing drug phenobarbital.
-Schisandra also increases the effectiveness of benzodiazepine tranquilizers, such as chlordiazepoxide (Librium) and diazepam (Valium), allowing patients to take lower doses of these potentially addictive drugs.
+Animal studies have found that schizendra increases sleeping time when used with the sleep-inducing drug phenobarbital.
+Schizendra also increases the effectiveness of benzodiazepine tranquilizers, such as chlordiazepoxide (Librium) and diazepam (Valium), allowing patients to take lower doses of these potentially addictive drugs.
 The herb can be used by itself to treat insomnia, dizziness, excessive sweating, headache, fatigue, and heart palpitations associated with emotional stress.
-In one study, athletes who took extracts of schisandra and bryonia alba experienced increased physical performance.
+In one study, athletes who took extracts of schizendra and bryonia alba experienced increased physical performance.
 Both mental and physical fatigue are reduced with Schizendra.

 Skin cancer.
 A few animal studies have found that Schizendra contains compounds that prevent the development of skin cancer after chemical injury.
 However, human data are lacking and it was not used historically for this condition.